jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/6-Documentation: Update or Replace Image.md

 ---
-name: Do you see images in our documentation that need to be updated?
+name: Do you see images that need to be updated?
 about: Suggest updates to existing documentation
 ---